The 2018 Summit took place on July 13-15, at Western Carolina University in Cullowhee, North Carolina. Click the links below for more information.

 This session will look at everything from preparing your body for the hike to staying healthy on the trail.
 We'll explore the importance of strengthening our core muscles, weight training when necessary, restoring our flexibility, diet, increasing endurance, and improving balance for improved performance.
 Sue will talk about the importance of physically preparing for a hike, hydration, electrolyte balance, first aid on the trail and off, and her personal favorite - keeping your feet happy.
 Do you know there are correct ways to walk and techniques to help you go uphill and down?
 Sue will even talk about how to pick out the right shoe and ways to prevent blisters and hot spots.

-Slackpacking the Appalachian Trail: Downhill to Fine Wine and Accommodations in Northern Virginia, West Virginia and Maryland - Carol Steiner
+Slackpacking the Appalachian Trail: Downhill to Fine Wine and Accommodations in North Carolina and Eastern Tennessee - Carol Steiner

 Join Carol as she describes her adventures day hiking the Appalachian Trail and exploring nearby Appalachian Trail communities; the logistics from planning the hikes to finding restaurants open in small town after seven o'clock, the unveiled treasures on the trail, the gems in the small towns, the people, and the occasional mishaps.
 You will laugh as she describes adventures that did not go exactly as planned.
 Then Carol tells why and how she and her husband Jim wrote the guide to share with others what they have learned on their day hiking trips.Their goal is encourage others to hike the Appalachian Trail one day at a time and to savor the beauty of nature and to feel the soul of Appalachian communities